radiantlogicinc/iddm-connector-sdk-documentation/README.md

 ## Learning the Connector SDK

 Start by following the [Getting Started Tutorial](/tutorials/getting-started) to build your first connector.
-Afterward, check the [IDDM Connector SDK User Guide](UserGuide.md) and [Javadoc](https://radiantlogicinc.github.io/iddm-connector-sdk-documentation/) to learn more.
+Afterward, check the [IDDM Connector SDK User Guide](UserGuide.md) and [Javadoc](https://radiantlogicinc.github.io/iddm-connector-sdk-documentation/) to learn more, and use the [Starter Project](/tutorials/starter-project) for quickly starting a new project.